Kamui-Hebertt/pokedex-redux/README.md

 🚀 About the project
-This is a website that works like a pokedex, it displays the following information about 50 different Pokémon:
+This is a website that works like a pokedex, it displays the following information about 50 different Pokemon:

 Image,
 Name,